-(i) Interest payable for loans with Arwon Finance Pty Ltd (Arwon) is deductible in the year in which it is incurred.
+- If the Grower is registered or required to be registered for GST, processing costs would need to be adjusted as relevant for GST (for example, input tax credits); Division 27. - (ii) Interest payable for loans with Arwon Finance Pty Ltd (Arwon) is deductible in the year in which it is incurred.
 However, the deductibility or otherwise of interest arising from loan agreements entered into with financiers other than Arwon is outside the scope of this Ruling.
 Growers who borrow from lenders other than Arwon or who choose to prepay their interest may request a private ruling on the deductibility of the interest incurred or may self assess the deductibility of the interest incurred.

-(ii) The Application Fee payable to Arwon is a borrowing expense and is deductible under section 25-25.
+(iii) The Administration Fee or Application Fee payable to Arwon is a borrowing expense and is deductible under section 25-25.
 It is incurred for borrowing money that is used or is to be used during that income year solely for income producing purposes.
 The deduction is spread over the period of the loan or over five years, whichever is shorter.
 Where the borrowing cost is \$100 or less, the whole amount is deductible in the year incurred.
 The deductibility or otherwise of borrowing costs arising from loan agreements entered into with financiers other than Arwon is outside the scope of this Ruling.

-'CGT event' within 4 years for Growers who are 'initial participants' Subsections 394-10(5), 394-10(5A) and 394-10(6)
+'CGT event' within 4 years for Growers who are 'initial participants'

+Subsections 394-10(5), 394-10(5A), 394-10(6) and section 394-25

-- 33. Deductions for the Establishment Fees, the Upfront Annual Fee, the Upfront Rent, the Annual Fees and the Rent are not allowable where a 'CGT event' happens in relation to the 'forestry interest' of a Grower before 1 July 2017 (subsection 394-10(5)). - 34.
-Where deductions for these amounts have already been claimed by a Grower, the Commissioner may amend their assessment at any time within two years of the 'CGT event' happening (subsection 394-10(6)).
+- 33. Deductions for the Establishment Fees, the Upfront Annual Fee, the Upfront Rent, the Annual Fees and the Rent are not allowable where a 'CGT event' happens in relation to the 'forestry interest' of a Grower before 1 July 2018 (subsection 394-10(5)). - 34.
+Where deductions for these amounts have already been claimed by a Grower, the Commissioner may amend their assessment at any time within two years after the 'CGT event' (subsection 394-10(6)).
 The Commissioner's power to amend in these circumstances applies despite section 170 of the ITAA 1936. - 35.
-Growers whose deductions are disallowed because of subsection 394-10(5) are still required to include in assessable income the market value of the 'forestry interest' at the time of the 'CGT event' or the decrease in the market value of the 'forestry interest' as a result of the 'CGT event'. - 36.
+Growers whose deductions are disallowed because of subsection 394-10(5) are still required by section 394-25 to include in assessable income the market value of the 'forestry interest' at the time of the 'CGT event', or any decrease in the market value of the 'forestry interest', as a result of the 'CGT event'. - 36.
 However, deductions will not be affected where the 'CGT event' happens because of circumstances outside of the Grower's control and the Grower could not reasonably have foreseen the 'CGT event' happening when they acquired the 'forestry interest' (subsection 394-10(5A)).